Relay and Sensor Replacement for Electric Cooktop in Warsaw

 Burner heats to max without regulation?

-Likely a stuck relay — the contact is permanently closed.
-Urgent replacement needed to prevent overheating.
+Most likely a stuck relay — the contact stays permanently closed.
+It needs urgent replacement to avoid overheating.

 Warranty?